ITWSDataScience/PrecipitationVectorbornDeseasesInAfrica2019/README.md

 #### Introduction

-This project is on Analyzing and Visualizing the trends of Vector borne diseases in Africa and to demonstrate the relation between rainfall and diseases in Africa for the year 2019.
+This project is on Clustering and Visualizing the trends of Vector borne diseases in Africa and to demonstrate the relation between rainfall and diseases in Africa for the year 2019.

 ### Getting Started: